dylan-keyt/catch/README.md

 Tomorrow I will focus on styling and code cleanup, then start the unit tests if I have time.

 #### Time spent so far: 8 pomodoros (~4 hours)

+### Day 2 - Morning
+I decided to start on the unit tests as they would be more time consuming, and as I was going through the various files I did some minor refactoring.
+When I arrived at the tests for SortContext, it became clear to me that what I had done was a hack and not the right way to use Context.
+So I read [this article](https://kentcdodds.com/blog/how-to-use-react-context-effectively), followed the examples and created a much more robust solution.
+There's more code which means more tests will be required, and it's apparent I need to do this for storing the product data as well.
+But overall, this is a much better structure for centralising app-centric data that will be shared across components.
+As a bonus, I learnt of a much better way of using Context and the action/reducer pattern is very familiar to me which made it a bit easier to pick up.

+This afternoon, I will refactor the product and sorting method, then continue on with unit tests.

+#### Time spent so far: 12 pomodoros (~6 hours)